Better Plans Start with Solving Tumor Motion

 Create more accurate ITVs efficiently with a single gross tumor volume (GTV) auto-propagated with MIM Maestro’s novel GTV deformation process.

-Use automatically calculated tumor motion statistics to aid in treatment decision making and prepare for gating delivery.
+Use automatically calculated tumor motion statistics to aid in treatment and delivery decision-making.

 Binning and Adjustment

-Create derived images including Max, Mean, and Min IP, regardless of the system used to bin the 4DCT data.
-Automatically create new MIPs based on gating decisions.
+Create derived images including Max, Mean, and Min IP, regardless of the system used to bin the 4D CT data.
+Automatically create new MIPs based on delivery decisions.